Welcome to Britannica International School, Shanghai. You are one step closer to joining our vibrant school community.

 Addison - Father of Year 5 & Year 7 Students

-(Please enjoy the Virtual School Tour which can take you thoroughly around our campus.
+(Please enjoy the Virtual School Tour which will take you around our campus.
 You may mute the music if you wish by clicking the second button in the top right column.)

 How would you summarise Britannica International School, Shanghai?